ravendesignsystem/rds/src/docs/dev/layouts/multi-column/index.md

 Generally, the left-hand aside houses site navigation or other links.
 The aside has a fixed width of 200px, roughly 15% of the full layout width, and disappears from view below 720px.

-## Main

-The main area would contain all of the primary content of the page.
-Inside the main tag, a div with a class of `body__content` is required, and each content item inside this div should be a block.

 ## Ride-hand aside